| Roman Roads — A Reference Guide |

 Roman road widths varied considerably by type and location, and the width of a road is often the clearest indicator of its intended purpose.
 The legal minimum for a public road was set by the Laws of the Twelve Tables at eight Roman feet on straight sections (approximately 2.4 metres) and sixteen feet on bends (approximately 4.9 metres).

-Under 3 metres (under 10 feet) — carriageway under 2 metres (under 6 feet) — Estate tracks and private farm roads
+Under 18 feet (under 5.5 metres) — carriageway under 12 feet (under 3.7 metres) — Estate tracks and private farm roads

 The standard width for a managed public road between towns.
 At this width two carts could pass one another comfortably, which was the practical minimum for a functioning trade and communications route.
 Roads of this width would have carried regular commercial traffic, official government couriers using the imperial post system (the cursus publicus), and routine military movement.
-The majority of named Roman roads in Britain fall into this band away from major centres.
+Thirty eight roads in Margary's survey fall into this band, and together with the 24-foot military standard they account for the great majority of named Roman roads in Britain.

 | | |